LoneMK/CleveresTricky/README.md

 - **Self-Healing:** If SELinux contexts are lost after an OTA, the daemon detects and repairs them before every launch.
 No user action needed.
 - **Adaptive Key Rotation:** Cryptographic keys rotate automatically every 24 hours.
 If a key is revoked, the system detects it and switches to the next valid key without interruption.
 - **Automated Patch Sync:** When your security patch level falls behind (6+ months), the module updates it automatically to keep attestation passing.
 - **Crash Recovery:** If the daemon crashes, the service restarts it with exponential backoff, logging every event.
 After exhausting retries, it backs off to prevent boot storms.
+Also support Rust.
 - **Live Configuration:** Changes to config files are detected instantly via FileObserver.
 No reboot needed.
 - **Stealth Execution:** Property hiding runs inside compiled daemon code, not scannable shell scripts.
 The process disguises itself to avoid detection by integrity frameworks.